 House Price Watch

-In the charming area of Pockley, nestled within Ryedale, the real estate scene has seen some remarkable transactions.
-The most expensive house sold for an impressive £1,175,000 in 2017, while the least expensive on the list was £155,000.
-Notably, 17 of these homes are located on the same street, Brecks Lane.
-Since 1997, there have been 17 sales in the area, with the latest sale recorded in 2025, showcasing a vibrant market that continues to evolve.
+In the charming area of Pockley, nestled within Ryedale, the real estate market has seen quite a range of prices.
+The most expensive house sold for an impressive £1,175,000 in 2017, while the least expensive was priced at £155,000.
+Since 1997, there have been 17 sales in the area, with 17 of those homes located on the same street, Brecks Lane.
+The latest transaction recorded was in 2025, showcasing the ongoing appeal of this quaint locale.

 Sold in December 2017